Nutrition & Food Science (NUFD)

 Prerequisite(s): NUFD 381 or NUFD 395.
 Restriction(s): Junior or Senior Standing.
 This course offers practical experience dealing with the principles of marketing, adult learning, helping skills, assessment, documentation, and evaluation as related to weight control and the role of food in promotion of a healthy lifestyle.
 Six hours of clinical experience is required.

-NUFD 488 Medical Nutrition Therapy (4 credits)
+NUFD 488 Medical Nutrition Therapy I (4 credits)

 NUFD 492 Food Systems and Agribusiness Issues (3 credits)

-Prerequisite(s): NUFD 381 or departmental approval.
+Prerequisite(s): Any 200-level course or departmental approval.
 Restriction(s): Junior or Senior status.
 This course provides an in-depth examination of production systems, processes and the distribution networks for food.
 Critical emphasis is placed on the current agribusiness model through examination of the impacts of government and politics on food systems emanating from the farm, through processing and distribution.
 Students will assess, critique and propose agribusiness strategies and policies.
 Text, required readings, current events, guest speakers, and current journal articles are utilized in the course as the means to explore and evaluate the current agribusiness model, alternatives, and regulatory and policy influences.
 Equivalent course NUFD 392 effective through Spring 2021.

 NUFD 501 Principles of Nutrition (3 credits)